 I’m not a huge fragrance person myself.
 My signature scent is dry shampoo, and my comically massive concrete Le Labo candle sits snug in its wooden crate, under a plant.
 Most of the time I opt to smell nothing.
 But fragrance has come into play more often in my own travel experiences than I initially realized.
 A fresh citrus scent misted onto my bath towels stands out vividly from a recent trip to the Maldives.
 And a whiff of the Coqui Coqui perfume I purchased during my honeymoon in Mexico’s Yucatan peninsula has become inseparable from my memories of beaches and jungles.

-Now, I can get behind a (good) gimmick, and the romance of traveling specifically to acquire Diptyque or Le Labo’s legendary lines of location-inspired fragrances that you can only purchase in each related city, is one I wish I had the time and money for.
+Now, I can get behind a (good) gimmick, and the romance of traveling specifically to acquire Diptyque or Le Labo’s legendary lines of location-inspired fragrances that you can only purchase in each related city is one I wish I had the time and money for.
 But lucky for those of us with 9-5 schedules, a sensory vacation doesn’t have to include shelling out for airfare.
-Scroll on for our favorite travel-inspired scents and fragrances.

 Maptote—a company of creatives in Brooklyn known for… putting maps on totes—has also branched into the nostalgic candle business with an initial release of scents matched to five places: Philly, Boston, NYC, California and Portland, Oregon.
 Each 100% soy candle was formulated with the team’s favorite local memories in mind.
 We love the printed jars, which will pull double duty long after the candle’s 40-hour burn time has become a memory.